-They currently offer betting markets from a variety of US greyhound venues with tracks from Arkansas, Florida, Colorado, Oregon and Wyoming currently listed.
-They also have numerous tracks from around the world, and subscribers who are wondering how to make money betting on greyhounds can take advantage of their welcome bonus to place a risk-free bet on a track of their choosing.
+They currently offer betting markets from a variety of US greyhound venues.
+Tracks from Arkansas, Florida, Colorado, Oregon and Wyoming currently listed.
+They also have numerous tracks from around the world.
+Subscribers who are wondering how to make money betting on greyhounds can take advantage of their welcome bonus to place a risk-free bet on a track of their choosing.

 TVG also has UK, Australian and Irish greyhound tracks on their site, which has proven very popular in recent years.

 Bet America is one of the best online sites for betting on greyhounds.
-Their mobile app provides even more opportunities to wager at your favorite tracks and also allows the opportunity for fans of the sport to enjoy live coverage on their smartphones or tablets.
+Their mobile app provides even more opportunities to wager at your favorite tracks.
+It also allows the opportunity for fans of the sport to enjoy live coverage on their smartphones or tablets.

-There are at least 1,000 races available each week, and if you're still learning how to bet on greyhounds, this is a great way of getting used to the unique nature of each track.
+There are at least 1,000 races available each week.
+If you're still learning how to bet on greyhounds, this is a great way of getting used to the unique nature of each track.
 They also offer international greyhound betting from the UK, Ireland and Australia.

-UK firm Bet365 is one of the most comprehensive sportsbooks on the market, and they offer greyhound betting opportunities from around the world.
+UK firm Bet365 is one of the most comprehensive sportsbooks on the market.
+They offer greyhound betting opportunities from around the world.
 If you place a wager on any greyhound race, you can subsequently watch the action on their site or via the app.

 Day at the Track offers hundreds of greyhound betting opportunities each week and covers a variety of tracks from around the world.
 Their slick interface and easy-to-navigate mobile app have made wagering on the sport incredibly straightforward.